com-480-data-visualization/project-2023-kingdom_of_kaffa/milestones/milestone2.md

 ### Core Visualization

 Since our ultimate purpose is to guide our users through a smooth journey on coffee product selection, our visualization will be revolved around **Figure 2** and **Figure 3**, which demonstrates clearly how each brand compares with each other in price, recommendation rate, and ratings.
-Sophisticated design and storytelling will be needed to make sure the best user experience. -->
+Sophisticated design and storytelling will be needed to make sure the best user experience.

 ### Extra Ideas

 **Figure 1** is a mesmerizing map that will transport you to a world of wonder and coffee bliss.
 With a wave of your hand, you can explore the global rise in coffee consumption and marvel at the countless coffee aficionados scattered across the globe.
-But beware, for once you start playing with this enchanting **Viz**, you might never want to leave its captivating embrace.
+But beware, for once you start playing with this enchanting visualization, you might never want to leave its captivating embrace.

 Prepare to be dazzled by **Figure 4**, the ultimate reward for your coffee quest.
 With your selection of the finest coffee products complete, it's time to indulge in some well-deserved magic.
 This dazzling figure features an interactive pairing map that will take you on a journey of flavors and foods, carefully crafted to match the coffee of your dreams.
 So before you even lay your hands on your precious coffee, take a moment to let your imagination soar and envision the wondrous culinary creations that await you!